New cluster of contamination in Chari-Baguirmi province

 First case: 19 March 2020

-Chad anticipates significant deterioration in nutritional status as it is the lean season.
-The closure of schools impacts on both essential education and nutritional support for 3 million children.
+Chad anticipates significant deterioration in the nutritional situation during the lean season.
+The closure of schools impacts on both essential education and school meals for 3 million children.
 Containment measures have significantly restricted the protection space and exacerbated the vulnerabilities of forcibly displaced persons.

-In the context of the relocation exercise, humanitarian partners have worked closely with local authorities on COVID-19 prevention measures.
-A more extensive campaign for administrative, traditional and military authorities is now underway.
-Since the notification of a first confirmed case on 1 May, a total of only two cases of COVID-19 have been confirmed in Lac province, while 573 persons have been quarantined there.
+Humanitarian partners have worked closely with local authorities on COVID-19 prevention measures.
+Since the notification of a first confirmed case on 1 May, only five cases of COVID-19 have been confirmed in Lac province.

 After announcing the reopening of commercial flights starting 1 August, the Health Crisis Management Committee adopted a new health protocol for all passengers coming from abroad: this includes proof of a negative PCR COVID-19 test undertaken within 72 hours of departure; a 7-day quarantine period (reduced from 14 days), and respecting barrier measures, following arrival in Chad; and another PCR test to be taken on the seventh day in one of the designated hospital sites.
 The certification from this test will have to be presented to the authorities to allow travelers to retrieve their passports, which will be held from their first arrival.
 Travelers staying less than seven days will have to respect barrier measures for the entirety of their stay and declare their contact information (hotel, workplace) to ensure epidemiological surveillance.